 - 1. While a hearing is pending against a student, that student's degrees, grade reports, and transcripts will not be issued until the matter is resolved. - 2.
 "No contact" orders will remain in effect pending the outcome of the hearing. - 3.
 Any interim measures and accommodations may remain in effect pending the outcome of the hearing. - 4.
-Interim Suspension: In certain circumstances, the Vice President for Student Affairs, or a designee, may impose a College suspension prior to the hearing before a Student Life Hearing Board. - a.
-Mandatory Interim Suspension If a student accused of sexual misconduct is determined to present a continuing threat to the health and safety of the community, based on an individualized safety and risk analysis, in which FM determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of Sexual Misconduct justifies removal, FM must subject the respondent student to interim suspension pending the outcome of a conduct process.
-During an interim suspension, the respondent student shall be denied access to the campus (including classes) and/or all other College activities or privileges for which the respondent student might otherwise be eligible, as the Vice President for Student Affairs or his or her designee may determine to be appropriate.

-- b.
-Permissible Interim Suspension When the respondent is not a student, s/he may be subject to an interim suspension, upon request of the reporting individual or in the discretion of the Vice President for Student Affairs: - i. when s/he presents a continuing threat to the health and safety of the FM community, based on an individualized safety and risk analysis, in which FM determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of Sexual Misconduct justifies removal; and - ii. consistent with an applicable collective bargaining agreement, employee handbook or policy. - c.
-Review of Interim Suspension FM provides both the respondent and the reporting individual, upon request and consistent with FM's policies and procedures, a prompt review, reasonable under the circumstances, of the need for and terms of an interim suspension, including potential modification, in which they are allowed to submit evidence in support of their request.
-Requests to review an interim suspension should be submitted to the Vice President for Student Affairs.
+Interim Suspension: In certain circumstances, the Dean for Student Affairs, or a designee, may impose a College suspension prior to the hearing before a Student Life Hearing Board. - a.
+Mandatory Interim Suspension If a student accused of sexual misconduct is determined to present a continuing threat to the health and safety of the community, FMCC must subject the respondent student to interim suspension pending the outcome of a conduct process.
+During an interim suspension, the respondent student shall be denied access to the campus (including classes) and/or all other College activities or privileges for which the respondent student might otherwise be eligible, as the Dean for Student Affairs or his or her designee may determine to be appropriate. - b.
+Permissible Interim Suspension When the respondent is not a student, s/he may be subject to an interim suspension, upon request of the reporting individual or in the discretion of the Dean for Student Affairs: - i. when s/he presents a continuing threat to the health and safety of the FMCC community; - ii. consistent with an applicable collective bargaining agreement, employee handbook or policy. - c.
+Review of Interim Suspension FMCC provides both the respondent and the reporting individual, upon request and consistent with FMCC's policies and procedures, a prompt review, reasonable under the circumstances, of the need for and terms of an interim suspension, including potential modification, in which they are allowed to submit evidence in support of their request.
+Requests to review an interim suspension should be submitted to the Dean for Student Affairs.
 If a request for review is received from one party, the other party will be notified of the request for review.
-The Vice President for Student Affairs will issue a determination in response to the request, and notify both parties of the determination.
+The Dean for Student Affairs will issue a determination in response to the request, and notify both parties of the determination.